kjenney/php-webminer/README.md

 ##  DESCRIPTION

-This project aims to create a standard way of extracting data from a web page using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file (XML) which specifies which components to extract and how to output the results.
+The goal of this project is to create an extensible system for extracting data from web pages.
+Currently it is using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file which specifies which components to extract and how to output the results.

 ### Configuration File
 The configuration file defines all of the aspects of the web site and the data you wish to extract.